sanjayankur31/Sinha2016/Readme.rst

 - Plots with Means and STDs of synaptic conductances
 - Also gives an idea of the number of synaptic connections (to compare with synaptic elements to confirm correctness)

 Calcium concentration files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code:: text

     time(ms), comma separated calcium values(unit less)

+    Last line specifies number of neurons which is the same as the number of calcium values in each line

 - Name format: :code:`01-calcium-{neuron-set}-{rank}.txt`
 - Collected at particular times - set by the recording period in the simulation